-- 1. Verify that you are using the Intervals Monitoring or Continuous Monitoring profile. - 2.
-Touch the Alarms tab. - 3.
-Touch the NIBP vertical tab. - 4.
-Ensure that the NIBP and MAP alarm limit controls are set to ON.
+- 1. Verify that you are using the Intervals Monitoring or Continuous Monitoring profile.

+- 2. Touch the Alarms tab.

+- 3. Touch the NIBP vertical tab.
-NoteIf any parameter's alarm limit control is set to OFF, you cannot adjust alarm limits on the Alarm tab, and no visual or audio signals will occur for that specific parameter.

-- 5. Adjust the following settings as desired: - Systolic.
+- 4. Ensure that the NIBP and MAP alarm limit controls are set to ON. - Note If any parameter's alarm limit control is set to OFF, you cannot adjust alarm limits on the Alarm tab, and no visual or audio signals will occur for that specific parameter. - 5.
+Adjust the following settings as desired: - Systolic.
 Enter upper and lower Systolic alarm limits using the up/down arrow keys or the keypad. - Diastolic.
 Enter upper and lower Diastolic alarm limits using the up/down arrow keys or the keypad. - MAP.
-Enter upper and lower MAP alarm limits using the up/down arrow keys or the keypad.
+Enter upper and lower MAP alarm limits using the up/down arrow keys or the keypad. - 6.
+Touch the Home tab.